KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

-This parameter is not inteded for isolated use.
+This parameter is not intended for isolated use.
 It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders`, or `ac_import=PUBKEY`.

 The `pubkey` must be a 66 character string (a compressed pubkey).
 You can find this pubkey for any address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command, and searching for the returned `pubkey` property.
 The first two digits of a compressed `pubkey` are only either `02` or `03`.
 (The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)